h7b/h7b-dendron-netlify/vault/notes.tutorial.latex.md

 I used LaTex to write math or chemical formulae and publish them online.

 Dendron supports [KaTex](https://katex.org/).
 Here is a [list of TeX functions](https://katex.org/docs/supported.html) supported by KaTeX

+Obsidian render LaTex using [MathJax](https://www.mathjax.org/), so I can only use chemistry syntax supported by [mhchem](https://mhchem.github.io/MathJax-mhchem/)

 ## Related resources:
 - [Overleaf | What is LaTex?](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes#What_is_LaTeX.3F)